Nukri06/House-Price-Prediction-Project-Regression-/README.md

 # House-Price-Prediction-Project-Regression-
 This repository contains a Data Science project focused on predicting house sale prices based on various property features using Machine Learning regression algorithms.
 Here is the README file for the House Price Prediction project.
-As requested, it starts with English, does not use emojis, and maintains a professional format.

 ## Team Members
 * Nukri Munjishvili